PiCake24/CustomSkins/README.md

 A small collection of custom skins I maintain.
 These skins port generally one skin into all other skins.
 Currently:

-ChoGath -> Base Briar with and without Heels
+ChoGath -> Base Briar with and without Heels (all include custom loadscreen)

 Volibear -> Base Briar, without Heels

 Yasuo -> Base Riven

+Syndra -> Custom Base Skin (all include custom loadscreen)

+Briar -> Custom Base Skin